Frequently Asked Questions

-No. The college cannot recommend students for certification until Registrar completes its final Degree Audit and posts the graduation notation on your transcript.
+No. The college cannot recommend students for certification until Registrar completes its final Degree Audit and posts the graduation conferral on your transcript.
 This applies to Advanced Certificate Program completers as well as students receiving a degree.
-Please allow at least 60 days after the Degree Conferral Date for
+Please allow up to 9 weeks after the Degree Conferral Date for

 records to be finalized and the recommendation to be entered on the

 - Do I need to apply for NYS certification?